 Effective AI governance for autonomous agents operates across four pillars:

 The connection between governance gaps and AI project failure is now well-documented.
 MIT research found that 95% of corporate AI projects fail to create measurable value.
-S&P Global reports that 42% of companies abandoned most AI initiatives in 2025 — up from 17% in 2024.
+S&P; Global reports that 42% of companies abandoned most AI initiatives in 2025 — up from 17% in 2024.
 Gartner predicts over 40% of agentic AI projects will be canceled by 2027.

 The common thread: governance gaps.
 Only 14% of organizations using AI have enterprise-level governance frameworks.
 Fewer than one in ten integrate AI risk and compliance reviews into development pipelines.
 The result is AI systems that cannot pass regulatory scrutiny, cannot demonstrate ROI, and cannot scale beyond pilot stage.